 This is the main entrance to McMurdo's nuclear power plant, PM-3A, a third of the way up Ob Hill--locally known as "nukey poo," as it was in December 1972.
 The idea of a nuclear plant was, of course, was to reduce the amount of diesel fuel needed for power generation, while the waste heat would later be used to operate a desalinization plant for fresh water production.
 The originally proposed location for the plant was on Hut Point Peninsula, but as that would have required a foundation on permafrost rather than bedrock, the actual site on the side of Observation Hill was selected.
 Plans called for the installation of two reactors one year apart; after the second reactor went on line, all of McMurdo was to have been converted to electric heat!

-The military acronym "PM" stood for "portable, medium output reactor."
-This was a "pressurized water reactor" which circulated one loop of water near the reactor core, and heat exchangers transferred the heat to a second water loop which drove a turbine.
+PM-3A was a "pressurized water reactor" which circulated one loop of water near the reactor core, and heat exchangers transferred the heat to a second water loop which drove a turbine.
 The reactor equipment was shipped to McM by vessel, but it was designed so that all components could fit in a C-130, as it was a prototype for Byrd and other field camps.
-The advertisement at right appeared in the special Antarctic issue of Scientific American published in September, 1962; I don't know if they ever started fabrication of this unit; as we now know it never got delivered.
+The advertisement at right appeared in the special Antarctic issue of Scientific American published in September, 1962; I don't know if they ever started fabrication of this unit for Byrd Station; as we now know it never got delivered.
 (Note the wheeled forklift that is depicted in the unloading operation; I don't know the weight of the reactor unit but I'm sure it would have approached the maximum cargo load of 20,000-25,000 lbs. for C-130 shipment from McM to Byrd!)

 This plant was shut down in September, 1972, three months before my visit, after wet insulation was observed around the reactor pressure vessel, presumably due to leakage in the shield coolant water piping.
 A team from the Navy nuclear power unit came down on my flight to evaluate the repair needs; at the time everyone assumed it would be back on line quickly.
 Meanwhile, McM was rather short on power, because the normal summer demand was 1000-1200 KW, and the "standby" power plant (Penguin Power and Light) had 4 500 KW diesel generators of which only 2 were operational.
 Ah yes.
 As we now know, the plant was never operated again.
 Since chloride stress corrosion cracking was suspected, it would have been necessary to disassemble everything to inspect for cracks, and that was not practical.